jaysylvester/citizen/README.md

 #### Cache Limitations and Warnings

-As mentioned previously, if you use the handoff directive to call a series of controllers and any one of those controllers sets `cache.route` to true, the final view will be cached.
-Therefore, caching any controllers in that chain might be redundant.
-In most cases, you'll want to choose between caching an entire route or caching individual controllers, but not both.
+In most cases, you'll probably want to choose between caching an entire route or caching individual controller actions, but not both.

-When caching an include controller, the view directive doesn't work.
-Set the view within the include directive of the calling controller.
+When caching an include controller action, the view directive doesn't work.
+Set the view within the include directive of the calling controller or include a URL parameter in the route to drive view logic within the include.

 citizen's cache is a RAM cache stored in the V8 heap, so be careful with your caching strategy.
 Use the `lifespan` and `resetOnAccess` options so URLs that receive a lot of traffic stay in the cache, while less popular URLs naturally fall out of the cache over time.